 Karate Kid: Legends does not feature any identifiable LGBTQ+ characters or themes.
-The film's narrative is centered on heterosexual relationships, indicating no depiction of queer identities or experiences within its plot or character arcs.
+The film's narrative centers on conventional storylines of martial arts, mentorship, and cross-cultural experiences, without exploring LGBTQ+ identities or issues.

 The film maintains traditional gender roles for its male leads, including returning characters Mr. Han and Daniel LaRusso, and introduces new characters without any indication of gender transformation or role reversal.
 No established character's gender has been altered from prior canon or source material.